China National Offshore Oil Corporation: Operations

 In April 2004, the Ministry of Commerce authorized CNOOC-SINOPEC United International Trading to import crude oil; CNPC, Sinopec, Sinochem and Zhuhai Zhenrong had been the only companies importing crude.
 In July the NDRC approved the Nanhai Refinery Project, a joint venture between CNOOC and Royal Dutch Shell and the largest joint venture ever in China (with an annual capacity of 12 million tons).
 CNOOC had an integrated industrial portfolio as it expanded into refining.
 Shell built a $4.3 billion JV ethylene plant, but announced in 2007 that it would not build a $2.4 billion refinery.

 CNOOC Limited's share price rose by 37 percent in 2004, and its market capitalization reached RMB181.68 billion.
 CNOOC Engineering's share price on the Shanghai Stock Exchange rose by 66.11 percent, and the market capitalization of China Oilfield Services reached RMB10.1 billion.
 At the end of 2004 market capitalization of the three subsidiaries had approached RMB200 billion, 3.3 times their net assets.
 The company continued its operations in oil and gas exploration and development, exploitation of overseas resources, development of midstream and downstream business and modernization in 2005 with its goal an integrated, modern, competitive and profitable energy company by 2008.

 Under ex-CEO Wei Liucheng (who was promoted to the governor of Hainan province in October 2003) and chairman and chief executive Fu Chengyu (傅成玉), CNOOC undertook a number of mergers and acquisitions.
 It acquired five blocks in Indonesia from Spanish oil company Repsol in 2002, becoming its largest offshore operator.
 In 2003, it bought 5.3 percent of the NWS, ensuring supplies for the Guangdong LNG project; that year, it also acquired 12.5 percent of Tangguh to ensure supply to the Fujian LNG project.
 CNOOC tried to acquire 12.5 percent of Australia's Gorgon field to ensure supply to the Shanghai and Zhejiang LNG projects, but the parties could not agree on a price.

 According to SASAC, in December 2008 CNOOC made a light oil and gas discovery in the 100-million-ton class at its Jinzhou 25-1 field in Bohai Bay.
 In May 2009, the company announced plans for a $4.38 billion coal-based natural-gas project in Shanxi.

 In 2010, CNOOC began to auction oil blocks in the Wushi oil field off Zhanjiang, a region yet unprospected with rich oil reserves.

+In June 2021, production began at the second phase of the Weizhou 11-2 oilfield which is located in the Gulf of Tonkin.
+That same month, CNOOC's Deepwater gas field Lingshu 17-2 started production.